KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_conditions/README.md

 ## Setup

-This tests consist of 3, 6, 10 and 15-noded elements wuth 2, 3, 4, 5 noded line conditions, respectively.
+This tests consist of 3, 6, 10 and 15-noded elements with 2, 3, 4, 5 noded line conditions, respectively.
 For all cases, a rectangular domain of $1 \mathrm{m} \times 2 \mathrm{m}$, with 8 triangular elements is used.
 A schematic representation can be found in the figure below:

 <img src="documentation_data/load_flux_domain.svg" alt="Visualization of the domain and conditions" title="Visualization of the domain and conditions" width="600">